MayoCalc / Blog / Health

 Better Measures to Use Alongside BMI

-Waist circumference is one of the simplest and most useful additions.
-A waist measurement over 35 inches for women or 40 inches for men is associated with increased health risk, regardless of BMI.
+Waist circumference.
+Simple, free, surprisingly informative.
+Over 35 inches (women) or 40 inches (men) means elevated risk regardless of BMI.
 Measure around your natural waistline (at the level of your navel) using a soft tape measure.
 Our Waist-to-Hip Ratio Calculator adds even more context.

 Body fat percentage gives a more direct picture of body composition than BMI.
 Healthy ranges are roughly 14-24% for men and 21-31% for women, though these vary by age and fitness level.
 See our Body Fat Calculator and body fat guide for more detail.